sahobitayo/pandas-challenge/README.md

-# pandas-challenge
+# Pandas-Challenge
-repository for pandas homework
+## Repository for Pandas Project

 Congratulations!
 After a lot of hard work in the data munging mines, you've landed a job as Lead Analyst for an independent gaming company.
 You've been assigned the task of analyzing the data for their most recent fantasy game Heroes of Pymoli.